Stefano-t/bloom-zig/README.md

 The exposed functionalities inside Python are a class called `BloomFilter` with 3 methods: `add`, `present` and `count`.
-There's also a function called `fnv` to compute a 128bit non-cryptographic hash.
+There's also a function called `fnv` to compute a 64 bit non-cryptographic hash.

 ## Why?